MicrosoftDocs/dynamics-365-unified-operations-public/retail/retail-hardware-station-configuration-installation.md

     -   Windows 7 Professional, Enterprise, or Ultimate edition (both x86 and x64 architectures).
 Home edition and Embedded edition aren't supported.
     -   Windows 8.1 Update 1 Pro or Enterprise edition (both x86 and x64 architectures).
 Standard edition isn't supported.
     -   Windows 10 Pro or Enterprise edition with Anniversary Update (both x86 and x64 architectures).
 Home edition isn't supported.
-    -   Microsoft Windows Server 2012 or Microsoft Windows Server 2012 R2.
+    -   Microsoft Windows Server 2012 R2.

 The Retail hardware station installer first extracts the associated files, and then begins the installation:

 1. The installer validates that all prerequisites are met.
 If a sideloading key is required, the installer requests it.
 This key is found on the **Devices** page for each device, under **General**. **Note:** If a system restart is required, the installer informs you of this requirement but can continue the installation. **Note:** Before you can use hardware that is based on the object linking and embedding for point of sale (OPOS) standard, the OPOS Common Control Objects must be installed.
 If they aren't installed, the installer informs you of this requirement but can continue the installation.
 2. Enter the Retail Server URL (for example, **https://MyCompanyNameret.axcloud.dynamics.com/Commerce**), and then click **Next**. **Note:** You can find the Retail Server URL at the top of the **Hardware stations** FastTab on the **Retail store details** page.
 3. Select a valid Secure Sockets Layer (SSL) certificate to use for HTTPS communication. **Note:** The certificate must use private key storage, and server authentication must be listed in the enhanced key usage property.
 Additionally, the certificate must be trusted locally, and it can't be expired.
 It must be stored in the personal certificate store location on the local computer.
-4. Enter the user name and password that the application pool will run under. **Note:** Currently, service users aren't supported in this installer.
+4. The next screen requests what user to use for the IIS application pool.
+By default (version 1611 and newer), the installer can automatically create and use a service account.
+If on a domain or need more specific controls, deselect this checkbox and enter the user name and password that the application pool will run under.
-5. Enter the HTTPS port to use. **Note:** You can find the HTTPS port in the hardware station profile.
-To access the hardware station profile, on the **Retail store details** page, on the **Hardware stations** FastTab, select the profile ID of the selected hardware station. **Note:** The installer automatically enters the host name.
+5. Enter the HTTPS port to use. **Note:** You can find the HTTPS port in Operations (See the instructions on configuration above). **Note:** The installer automatically enters the host name.
 If, for any reason, you must change the host name for the installation, you can change it here.
 The host name must be the fully-qualified domain name (FQDN) of the system, and it must be entered in the **Host name** field for the selected hardware station entry.
 6. The installer installs Retail hardware station and then indicates whether the installation was successful.
 7. When the installation is completed, the Install merchant information tool starts.
-This installer connects to the environment and installs the merchant account information (such as the EFT ID) for the selected hardware station. **Note:** If the hardware station that was installed won't be used for payment-related work, close the **Install merchant information** window without completing the remaining steps inthis procedure.
+This installer connects to the environment and installs the merchant account information (such as the EFT ID) for the selected hardware station. **Note:** If the hardware station that was installed won't be used for payment-related work, do not close the **Install merchant information** window without completing the remaining steps.
+The hardware station will not function without this installation being performed successfully.
 8. The Install merchant information tool might request Azure AD credentials.
 Enter the Azure AD credentials of the user who is installing Retail hardware station.
 9. The Retail Server URL is entered automatically (it's known through the Retail hardware station installation).
 The installer uses this URL to load the list of stores that the user is connected to via the address book.
 10. Select the retail store that the hardware station was installed for.
-11. Select the hardware station profile that matches the hardware station that was installed on the current computer.
+11. Select the hardware profile that matches the hardware station that was installed on the current computer.
-12. Verify that the host names and EFT terminal IDs are correct, based on the current computer and the Retail hardware station installation that was just completed.
-Then click **Install**.
+12. Verify that the host names and EFT terminal IDs are correct, based on the current computer and the Retail hardware station configuration that has already been completed in Operations.
+Once verified, select **Install**.
 13. When you receive a message that states that the merchant account information was installed correctly, exit the installer by clicking the **Close** button.

 ## Help secure Retail hardware station